gabrielbotandev/laisa/README.md

 # Laisa

 **Laisa** is a terminal-first local AI assistant for Linux and macOS.
-It runs OpenVINO GenAI models on your machine with an interactive Bubble Tea TUI or one-shot CLI prompts.
+It lets you run Hugging Face models locally with OpenVINO GenAI, using either an interactive Bubble Tea TUI or fast one-shot CLI prompts.

 The user-facing command is only: